 I know that I may direct any and all questions about the policy to my supervisor or the Human Resource Officer before signing or at any time in the future.

-PRINT NAME:

 Employment Location: indicate below the office street address, city, state, zip code, and county.

 Office

-Street Address

-City, State and Zip Code

-County

-SIGNATURE:

-DATED:

-This form must be signed and returned to: Office of the State Public Defender

-Human Resource Office